JudyXiaodanZhu/TutorWeb/README.md

 To get server function:

-1. Make suer <a href=https://docs.mongodb.com/manual/installation/?jmp=footer>MongoDB</a> is installed
+1. Make sure <a href=https://docs.mongodb.com/manual/installation/?jmp=footer>MongoDB</a> is installed

 2. In terminal, cd into the cloned project directory